 The obvious question that springs to mind: Who would replace Peart in the drum chair?
 Then other considerations came into play.
 Who's to say that Lee and Lifeson would stick with the tried-and-true trio format in place since Rush was co-founded back in 1968?

 Any potential new lineup could easily expand to accommodate various new instrumental and vocal contributors.
 That's certainly been the case with Lee and Lifeson's output away from Rush – rare though it may be.

 Those earlier projects might provide some sense of where their next musical adventure could be headed – and they might even provide clues as to possible new outside collaborators.
 (Rush occasionally invited others into their sessions, as well.)
-Whatever they decide to do, word is that the new project wouldn’t be called Rush, even though the band was actually started years before Peart's arrival.
+Whatever they decide to do, any new project would have a different name, even though Rush was actually started years before Peart's arrival.

-Like most lists, the above 24 Potential Collaborators for Rush's Geddy Lee and Alex Lifeson contains suggestions that range from entirely reasonable to somewhat unrealistic to downright ridiculous.
+Like most lists, the below rundown of 18 Potential Collaborators for Rush's Geddy Lee and Alex Lifeson contains suggestions that range from entirely reasonable to somewhat unrealistic.
 But that's the fun of it, you know?

 The Rush / Metallica Team-Up That Slipped Away